If you don't have a financial plan, you won't have any accountability and direction.

 Ask yourself where you can cut down on your spending.

-Or find an extra few hundred pounds a month to add to your portfolio.
+Or find extra to add to your portfolio.

 It may seem like a small amount now but, over time, compounding can turn your million-pound investment into multi millions.